eneajaho/dating-client/README.md

     │   ├── auth
     │   ├── settings
     │   └── members
     ├── shared                    # Shared Module includes the most used components in the app.
-Gets imported in all the modules.
     │   ├── components
     │   ├── directives
     │   ├── pipes